CREST High School Initiative in Remote Sensing of the Earth Systems Engineering And Sciences (HIRES)

 Director: Brian Vant-Hull

-The Weather-camp at the City University of New York is a two week program for high school students from the New York City metropolitan area, and has been offered free of charge to 6-12 students selected via an application process since 2009.
-It generally begins in the last week of July or first week of August, depending on staff scheduling.
-The first week is a day camp on the campus of the City College of New York.
-Concepts of meteorology are demonstrated by hands-on activities whenever possible and applied to weather observations both locally and around the country.
-Experts on such topics as severe storms and climate will speak and answer questions.
-We also visit a local broadcast meteorologist and see how a live forecast is put together.
-During the second week, the schedule involves combination of forecasting in the computer lab at City College and a visit to the local National Weather Service (NWS) office located on the campus of Brookhaven National Laboratories.
-The camp location will be within walking distance of a beach on the north shore of Long Island, and each morning will go to the National Weather Service office (NWS) for in depth study of weather phenomena, with the afternoons devoted to field observations of the sea breeze effect, the urban heat island, the surface environment and clouds.
+The Weather Camp at the City University of New York is a two-week summer program designed for high school students from the New York City metropolitan area.
+Since 2009, the program has been offered free of charge to 6-12 students selected through a competitive application process.
+It typically begins in the last week of July or the first week of August, depending on staff availability.
+The first week is held as a day camp on the campus of The City College of New York.
+Students are introduced to fundamental meteorological concepts through interactive, hands-on activities, with a focus on real-time weather observations both locally and across the country.
+Guest speakers, including experts in severe weather and climate science, offer presentations and engage students in Q&A sessions.
+The week also includes a visit to a local broadcast meteorologist to observe how live weather forecasts are developed.
+During the second week, the program shifts focus to practical forecasting in the computer lab at City College, complemented by a field trip to the National Weather Service (NWS) office located at Brookhaven National Laboratory.
+This segment of the camp takes place near a beach on Long Island’s north shore, offering students the opportunity to study coastal and urban weather phenomena in the field.
+Each morning is spent at the NWS office for in-depth exploration of atmospheric processes, while afternoons are dedicated to field-based observations of the sea breeze effect, urban heat island, surface conditions, and cloud formations.